vsilent/smarty-bot/README.md

 It converts speech or chat commands into python actions.
 <br>

-For now it is just a very simple chat bot which can execute natural language commands.
-It's more than just a chat bot it executes natural language commands into real actions ( turn on lights, make coffee, open door, remind me etc. ) . <br>
+It's going to be more than just a chat bot, it executes natural language commands into real actions ( turn on lights, make coffee, open door, remind me etc. ) . <br>